stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 sts-sts-demo          */5 * * * *            Ready   3m49s
 ```

 Here, `sts-sts-demo` has been created for the StatefulSet `sts-demo`.
-You can check the YAML of this `BackupConfiguration` to see that it is pointing to the repository of the `demo` namespace.
+You can check the YAML of this `BackupConfiguration` to see that it is pointing to the Repository of the `demo` namespace.

 ```bash
 $ kubectl get backupconfiguration -n ns2 sts-sts-demo -o yaml